 The physical activity/sports clubs are mainly run by coaches from Chorley schools Sports Partnership CSSP, and are free for all children.
 They include dance, basketball, gymnastics, athletics, multi skills, hockey and football to name but a few.
 Often teams for local competitions are chosen from the children who have attended clubs and gained some skills in a particular sport but this is not always the case.
 Staff keep a record of children's attendance at clubs and participation in competitions and it is out aim, that every child will find a club which they enjoy and a competition which they can represent the school in by the time they leave us at the end of KS2.

-In addition to the sports clubs, we also have Jam Coding Computing Club; CraftEd - an art and craft club and Spanish Club.
+In addition to the sports clubs, we also have Jam Coding Computing Club; CraftEd - an art and craft club and a board games club.

 Throughout the year, we also hold 'Enrichment Days or Weeks'.
 These enable us to devote extra time to specific events or subjects, enabling us to give greater focus and celebration to topics of choice.
 These are planned sequentially to ensure coverage of important national and international events, as well as providing balanced curriculum enrichment.